haxorof/ansible-role-docker-ce/README.md

 # If below variable is set to true it will remove older Docker installation before Docker CE.
 # DEPRECATED! nothing replaces this feature
 docker_remove_pre_ce: false
-# CAUTION!
-If below variable is set to true it will try to completely remove Docker CE
-# installation and all related files and configuation.
-docker_remove: false
 # Users to be part of the docker group
 docker_users: []
 # Docker plugins.